todo.vu support

 A screenshot of todo.vu time tracking and billing software demonstrating a sample activity report.

-If, however, I wanted to see all time (and billing value) tracked on all projects belonging to the client ABC Physiotherapy, and not only by Keelie French on the project ‘Website’, I could do that too.
+If, however, I wanted to see all time (and billing values) tracked on all projects belonging to the client ABC Physiotherapy, and not only by Keelie French on the project ‘Website’, I could do that too.

 Because all time data is tracked and recorded at a hourly rate and at a task, user, client and project level, all I would have to do is use todo.vu’s Reporting dashboard to configure my desired report.